 Continuing students deemed non-compliant by the first day of class in any term, may be withdrawn from the affected clinical course(s), and, following advisement by the appropriate Program Director, will establish an alternate study plan and re-enroll in needed clinical courses in a later semester.

-Students who attain compliance initially but fail to properly maintain compliance with School, University or agency-specific requirements will jeopardize their access to course information via Blackboard, incur an academic hold on their University account, and have their clinical privileges revoked.
+Students who attain compliance initially but fail to properly maintain compliance with School, University or agency-specific requirements will jeopardize their access to course information via Sakai, incur an academic hold on their University account, and have their clinical privileges revoked.
 If a student is deemed non-compliant for more than five business days, the student will be reported to the appropriate Program Director and Academic Standards Committee for formal review and action.
 Note: Students are accountable for all course content, assignments or tests missed during the period their Blackboard access privileges are withdrawn.
 Faculty are not responsible for disseminating missed content, or providing alternative assignments or testing opportunities.

 Failure to attain or maintain compliance with the School’s health, safety and legal requirements may result in student disenrollment.
 Note: no grace period exists following the confirmed expiration date or posted submission deadlines.